manmeetsaluja1994/ee2024project/readme.txt

-demo
+EE2024 Hardware project
 =====================
-This project contains a an example using several of the peripherals on the LPCXpresso base Board.
+This project contains a flight flutter system implemented using several of the peripherals on the LPCXpresso base Board.

 With the joystick it is possible to draw on the OLED display